CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/06-integrate-AML-and-PowerBI.md

     Payment at pred Date = CALCULATE(sum('SalesOrderPayments'[PaymentValue]), USERELATIONSHIP('Date'[Date], SalesOrderPayments[predPaymentDate]))
     ```

-8. Once adding all the four measures, verify it from the Field section under Date table.
+8. After adding all the four measures, verify it from the Field section under Date table.

    ![](media/ex6-t2-step8new.png)